 Set the Mood

 Make it casual affair.
+Put on some playful music.
 No need for crazy decorations unless you want to.
-Set up “photo booth” with props for fun.
-We found a cheap set at Anko for $3 that included paper cut-outs of a crown, unicorn horn, bunny ears, sunglasses and more.
+Set up a “photo booth” with props just for fun.
+You can find cheap sets of props at dollar stores or craft stores.
+You can even create your own with things around the house using old hats, scarves, sunglasses, etc. Sure, the first photo might be awkward, but once someone poses for one, others will be sure to follow.
 Fill a few small metal buckets with M&M’s or Skittles and put them in strategic places your living room for easy access and let the games begin.

 Plan the games

-As hosts, we naturally want to be accommodating to our guests, but you need to have some kind of plan in place.
-Don’t make the mistake of just asking, “So, what games would you guys like to play?”
+As hosts, we naturally want to be accommodating to our guests.
+Nobody wants to be bossy, but you need to have some kind of plan in place.
+Don’t make the mistake of asking, “So, what games would you guys like to play?”
 Your guests don’t really want to be the ones to make the decision.
 At the very least, offer two games for them to decide on.
 From Bunko to classic card games, just about anything will work.
 Although, avoid games that take a long time to play or are overly complicated.
-Better yet, why not come up with a twist of old favorites or try something new?
+Better yet why not come up with a twist of old favorites or try something new?
 Here are some suggestions.